Aniljahangir8/node_nginx_ssl/README.md

 # Node.js Deployment

-> Steps to deploy a Node.js app to Liunx using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+> Steps to deploy a Node.js app to Linux using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt

 ## 1. Install Node/NPM
 ```